Androz2091/discord-player/packages/discord-player/README.md

 // this is the entrypoint for discord-player based application const player = new Player(client);

-// Now, lets load all the default extractors, except 'YouTubeExtractor'.
-You can remove the filter if you want to include youtube. await player.extractors.loadMulti(DefaultExtractors);
+// Now, lets load all the default extractors. await player.extractors.loadMulti(DefaultExtractors);
 ```